saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 * Run a Sauce Control Cypress Test with your test code locally with Cypress

-* Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce Sauce Control (Optional)
+* Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce Control (Optional)

 ### Note
 Developers that **already have a test suite do not have to do Modules 1.06- 1.08**.
 If you have one, simply create a new SauceCTL project in the folder with your Cypress test suites to get started quickly, moving on to Module 2 after 1.05.